How to apply for an undergraduate degree

 Use our course search to find your ideal course.
 You can also browse our range of subjects if you don't yet know what you want to study.

-You can apply for up to five courses on your application.
+You can apply for up to five courses and for several courses at the same university.
 There’s no need to rank your choices, as universities don’t see your other choices.
-You don’t need to use all five choices and you can apply for several courses at the same university.
-UCAS has detailed advice on how to fill out your application.
+UCAS has advice on how to fill out your application.

 Draft your UCAS personal statement

-A personal statement generally takes the form of a short, reflective piece outlining why you've applied for your chosen course, and why you believe we should offer you a place to study on that course.
-See our guide to help you write a personal statement that'll make you shine.
+A personal statement is a short, reflective piece outlining why you've applied for your chosen course, and why you believe we should offer you a place.
+See our guide to help you write a personal statement.

 Submit your UCAS application